stefanbylund/zxnext_sprite_demo/README.md

 **Tip:** To start the ZEsarUX emulator directly in Sinclair ZX Spectrum Next mode, start it with the following options:

-> zesarux --machine tbblue --enable-mmc --enable-divmmc-ports --mmc-file tbblue.mmc --quickexit
+> zesarux --machine tbblue --enable-mmc --enable-divmmc-ports --mmc-file extras/media/disk_images/tbblue.mmc --quickexit

 **Tip:** To start the CSpect emulator directly in Sinclair ZX Spectrum Next mode, start it with the following options: